 Phillip earned a degree in Media and Theatre Arts from Montana State University.
 Following his passion for film, storytelling and adventure, he went to work in television and documentary filmmaking.
 His most credited broadcast series are Destination Extreme on National Geographic (field producer/DP/editor), Ax Men on the History Channel (field producer/camera operator), MeatEater on the Sportsman Channel (DP) and Mountain Men on the History Channel (camera operator).
 In 2008, Phillip founded Implement Productions, based in Bozeman, MT.
 Phillip recently finished his first feature length documentary, Unbranded (director).
-Unbranded won the 2015 Audience Choice Award at both Hot Docs in Toronto, ON, Telluride Mountain Film Festival in CO and the Banff Mountain Film Festival.
+Unbranded won the 2015 Audience Choice Award at both Hot Docs in Toronto, ON, Telluride Mountain Film Festival in CO and the Banff Mountain Film Festival and the Best Feature at Bilbao Mendi Film Festival.

 Dennis is a filmmaker and educator with more than thirty years of experience.
 He has produced/directed both documentary and dramatic productions for the Walt Disney Company, National Geographic, PBS, Lifetime and many others.
 Dennis received a Ph.D. from Ohio State University and is currently a professor of film and photography atMontana State University.
 His films have won numerous awards, including a CINE Golden Eagle, 16 Tellys, three regional Emmysand a Gold Hugo.
 He was also the Producer of the documentary film Unbranded.